ryz310/github_project_enhancer/README.md

 [**You Can Install Here!**](https://chrome.google.com/webstore/detail/github-project-enhancer/cbggiffagddcdaffgilodfjjjjejmeoh)

-Enhance GitHub Projects to add accordion UI and so on.
+Enhance GitHub Projects by adding accordion UI and so on.
 You can fold project columns.

 ![demo](images/demo.gif)

-This extension is now developing.
-New feature will add soon!
+This extension is now under development.
+New feature will be added soon!